devatwork/NLoop/README.md

 # NLoop

-An event loop implementation for .NET
+This library provides a high-performance managed event loop implementation for .NET, inspired by the Node.JS event loop model.

+The callbacks executed on the event loop are all executed on the same thread, so you don't have to deal with threading issues.

 ## Copyright